Skip to main content

 Prerequisites

-2. You have the Cloud Native Cluster Monitoring add-on installed in your cluster.
-This add-on supports clusters of v1.17 or later.
+2. Ensure that the Cloud Native Cluster Monitoring add-on is installed in your cluster, which must be running Kubernetes version 1.17 or later.

-3. Set the deployment mode of Cloud Native Cluster Monitoring to the server mode.
+3. Configure the Cloud Native Cluster Monitoring add-on to operate in server mode.

 Building the Exporter Image